 Such is its architectural beauty and intricate exterior brick facade it was declared by the Argentine government as a historical and structural heritage site of the City of Buenos Aires in 2007.

-Huracán are currently competing in the 2015 Copa Sudamericana tournament, the 14th edition of South America’s secondary club football tournament that is organised by CONMEBOL.
+Huracán are currently competing in the 2015 Copa Sudamericana tournament, the 14th edition of South America’s secondary club football tournament that is organized by CONMEBOL.
 The winner will qualify for the 2016 Copa Libertadores.

 River Plate were the defending champions but were eliminated by Huracán in the semi finals gaining the club a two legged final match against the Columbians of Independiente Santa Fe.

-Outside the home ground of Huracán are a wide range of images dedicated to the heroes of the past, a feature notable at so many Buenos Aires clubs.
-Some of the greatest ever players were Osvaldo Ardiles, Carlos Babington, Roque Avallay, Alfio Basile and Alfredo Di Stefano.
-Amongst those immortalised in colourful image and words near the stadium are Argentine national team greats Norberto Mendez and Herminio Masantonio.
+Outside the home ground of Huracán are a wide range of murals dedicated to the heroes of the past, a feature notable at so many Buenos Aires clubs.
+Some of the greatest ever players are featured – Ardiles, Carlos Babington, Roque Avallay, Alfio Basile and Alfredo Di Stefano.

-The stadium of Huracán is located in the south of a sprawling city.
+The stadium of Huracán is located in the south of what is a sprawling city.
 It can be reached via metro (subte) line H. and by disembarking at the Caseros station which lies a short 10-minute walk from the stadium.